 Conclusions?
 Well, I am very taken with both and as such would be hard-pressed to make a choice really.
 However, if forced to, then it would probably be the Civilian XX version – simply because my IWC and Zenith models are quite similar to the Military 20 model here.
 Plus, I quite like the cream lume and the extra bits and bobs on display!
 Price?
 Both pieces are actually (and oddly) priced the same, at £16,400.
 To be frank, this is where things start to fall apart somewhat, as when the last Transatlantique 3820 was listed in 2020, it retailed I think for around £10,000 or some $12,000.
 I have also noted a few for sale at a discount.

 Firstly, let me state the obvious.
 The watches are from a highly regarded and historic brand.
 They are attractive and of undoubted very good quality.
 The movement is certainly better than before.
 However, they are standard production pieces, and there are no precious metals involved.
-Also, although the movement as a whole is technically new, some of movement’s internal parts and innovations have probably been seen before, as earlier special versions did employ silicon.
+Also, although the movement as a whole is technically new, some of it’s internal parts and innovations have probably been seen before, as earlier special versions did employ silicon.
 Some components may also have been lifted from the “parts bin” as of course Swatch own a multitude of brands so there are endless possibilities and cost savings to be had.
 As such, I feel that the current price is just too much, plus, the potential for wounding depreciation levels is real.
 So, before one leaps, perhaps consider some alternatives – one worthy competitor being IWC, where you can get excellent chronograph examples new from say £6,000 to £10,000.
 Obviously, if your heart is set on a Breguet, and it is a one-off grail purchase then fair enough – the price/depreciation aspects may not be too important and the watch will, after all, be brand spanking new.
 If not, then you may care to do a little research first.
 As mentioned earlier, I like the two variants a lot and would quite like to own one, however, I will just have to bide my time!

 Rating: 3.5/5